-If you would like additional inspiration on how or where to extend your holiday please call us on 01453 844400.
-Alternatively, you can download a range of extension information sheets on our website, at www.mountainkingdoms.com.
+The following extension options are available for this holiday.
+Or, if you would like additional inspiration on how or where to extend your holiday, please call us on 01453 844400.

 Additional accommodation in Delhi

 If you would like to stay longer in Delhi we can arrange additional nights and upgrades from our selection of first rate hotels such as the Oberoi Maidens in the city or Claridges Hotel in New Delhi.